 CIRCUIT RACING

-The Sporting Car Club is hosting seven circuit events for 2023.
+The Sporting Car Club is hosting a number of circuit events for 2024.

-The State Motor Racing Championship Events offer a true 'wheel to wheel' racing against other competitors in your class event where the other circuit events will offer both Regularity and/or Super Sprint options.
+The SA Motor Racing Championship offer a true 'wheel to wheel' racing against other competitors in your class event where the other circuit events will offer both Regularity and/or Super Sprint options.

 60th Anniversary of Mallala AGP